-The West Calgary Ring Road is located within the province’s Transportation Utility Corridor (TUC) and is subject to provincial noise reduction guidelines.
-The provincial guidelines for noise reduction are different than those used by The City of Calgary; however, they are consistent with the policies used within the City of Edmonton and other urban areas.
-The guidelines are regularly reviewed to ensure they remain applicable.
+Alberta Transportation’s noise guidelines outline the conditions for noise attenuation in cities and urban areas.
+The provincial guidelines for noise attenuation are different than those used by The City of Calgary; however, they are consistent with the policies used within the City of Edmonton and other urban areas.